 Trader Joe’s Organic White Shells and Cheddar Mac and Cheese tastes a lot like Annie’s Homegrown, but the former is less expensive at $1.39 per 6-ounce box.
 Add any of these unexpected ingredients that go great with mac and cheese, and you’re all set.

 If you haven’t heard the hype about Trader Joe’s Everything But the Bagel Seasoning, it’s one of the chain’s most popular items.
-It makes even the blandest foods taste like the much-loved roll with a hole — but that’s not the only seasoning you should be buying at Trader Joe’s.
+Whether you are making everything bagel pigs in a blanket or everything bagel roast chicken it makes even the blandest foods taste like the much-loved roll with a hole — but that’s not the only seasoning you should be buying at Trader Joe’s.
 At $1.99 each, chili lime and 21 Seasoning Salute seasonings are favorites of Trader Joe’s shoppers.

 Trader Joe’s sells all kinds of soups and stews in cans and cartons.
 Standouts include corn poblano chowder ($1.99 per 17 ounces), angus beef chili with pinto beans ($4.99 per 18 ounces), organic beef or chicken bone broth ($5.99 per 20 ounces) and organic hearty minestrone ($3.99 per 20 ounces).